 Being a union member entails a dues contribution each pay period.
 ALE members voted to approve the dues rate in October 2021.
 After careful study of other unions’ dues rates, we adopted rates that are substantially lower, approximately a third of what other professionals pay to public employee unions in the City.
 This is one of the benefits of being an independent union.
 In particular, our dues will support legal representation, which is critical to protecting all staff.

 0.8% of annual gross salary for staff earning $49,999 and under

 1% of annual gross salary for staff earning $50,000 or more

-To reduce administration, the first dues payment will cover two 2-week pay periods, for the pay periods lasting from September 4 to October 1.
-Dues must be paid by October 5 in order to run or vote in the upcoming elections.
-Dues may be paid by Venmo (@nyccouncilunion), Zelle (email@example.com) or a check made out to “Association of Legislative Employees” and mailed to: Association of Legislative Employees c/o Dina Kolker, Stroock & Stroock & Lavan LLP, 180 Maiden Lane, New York, NY, 10038.
-If you submit a check, please email firstname.lastname@example.org telling us the check number, amount, and date you mailed it.
+To reduce administration before ALE is enrolled in the City's payroll deduction system, ALE is gathering dues payment in monthly installments (calculated as two 2-week pay periods).
+One month of dues must be paid in order to run or vote in elections.
+Dues may be paid by Venmo (@nyccouncilunion), Zelle (firstname.lastname@example.org) or a check made out to “Association of Legislative Employees” and mailed to: Association of Legislative Employees c/o Dina Kolker, Stroock & Stroock & Lavan LLP, 180 Maiden Lane, New York, NY, 10038.
+If you submit a check, please email email@example.com telling us the check number, amount, and date you mailed it.
 To ensure that every payment is tracked, we are unable to accept cash.

 7. What are dues for?